pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 | Employees   | 90.000

 Siemens is a large company which is providing different robotics solutions.
-Siemens has innovative solutions in different branches like the industrial branche, health branche, Software Branche etc.
+Siemens has innovative solutions in different branches like the industrial sector, health sector, software sector etc.

 Product range:
 * Robot Design